Anheurystics/Wyatt/docs/TUTORIAL.md

 func init() {
 ```
-To actually use the texture's colors, we have to pass it as a uniform to the fragment shader.
+To actually use the texture's colors, pass the texture as a uniform to the fragment shader.
 The UV should also be passed from the vertex to the fragment shader, similar to the Color (it will be interpolated).
 To get the color of a texture at a certain UV coordinate, the `texture` function is used, and it returns a `vec4` (the color)

 ```js
 frag basic(vec3 Color, vec2 UV) {